stenzek/duckstation/README.md

 A "BIOS" ROM image is required to to start the emulator and to play games.
 You can use an image from any hardware version or region, although mismatching game regions and BIOS regions may have compatibility issues.
 A ROM image is not provided with the emulator for legal reasons, you should dump this from your own console using Caetla or other means.

-## Latest News
-Older entries are available at https://github.com/stenzek/duckstation/blob/master/NEWS.md

-- 2021/07/25: Ability to boot games directly from CD-ROM added.
-You may want to reduce the readahead size to reduce hitches on seek/loading.
-- 2021/07/11: UWP/Xbox one port added.
-Follow the instructions in "Universal Windows Platform / Xbox One" below.
-- 2021/07/10: Direct3D 12 hardware renderer added.
-It does not support downsampling or postprocessing (was mainly intended for Xbox).
-- 2021/06/25: Ability to undelete files from memory card editor added.
-- 2021/06/22: Measured achievements for RetroAchievements added.
-- 2021/06/19: Leaderboards for RetroAchievements added.
-- 2021/06/01: Auto loading/applying of PPF patches added.
-- 2021/05/23: Save RAM (srm) support added to libretro core.
-- 2021/05/23: CD-ROM seek speedup enhancement added.
-- 2021/05/16: Auto fire (toggle pressing) buttons added.

 ## Features

 DuckStation features a fully-featured frontend built using Qt, as well as a fullscreen/TV UI based on Dear ImGui.
-An Android version has been started, but is not yet feature complete.

 <p align="center">
   <img src="https://raw.githubusercontent.com/stenzek/duckstation/md-images/main-qt.png" alt="Main Window Screenshot" />